kimptoc/wowactivityfeed/readme.md

 - some criteria cases come up blank?

 ## LATER
+- search, scrape all comm sites / wowsearch.coffee - did it, but is it legit??? and how to handle hundreds of results?
 - show timestamp in msg body
 - http://wafbeta.kimptoc.net//view/member/eu/Nemesis/Spinlady?ts=1355917814000
 - Crusader Spinlady (Ðeus lo vult) New title(s): ', Master of the Ways'